LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Fixed a bug in the SUNLINSOL_LAPACKBAND and SUNLINSOL_LAPACKDENSE modules which would cause the tests to fail on some platforms.

-Fixed a bug in the SUNLINSOL_LAPACKBAND and SUNLINSOL_LAPACKDENSE modules which would cause the tests to fail on some platforms.

 Changes in v5.4.0
 -----------------